mrinalkumarjha/IdentityServer4/README.md

     in hybrid flow we will get token at the time of login itself. for this we use IHttpContextAccessor

     for hybrid flow we add services.AddHttpContextAccessor();

+# Claim based authorization in IS4.

+    claims based authorization checks claim and based on claim authorize user.